phpbb/documentation/development/extensions/tutorial_notifications.rst

 .. note::

-    The ``forum_id`` variable below is not set in this Tutorial, just shown as an example.
+    The ``forum_id`` variable below is not set in this tutorial, just shown as an example.

 .. code-block:: php